isabella232/search-promote.en-1/help/c-searchpromote-release-notes/c-rn-10-30-14-version-817.md

   See [About Words & Language](../c-about-linguistics-menu/c-about-words-and-language.md#concept_CEB4B9576F3C4E2EB87B352EEC738D79) and [About Auto-Complete](../c-about-auto-complete.md#concept_093A9CD754864BA79B456FE4BEB64578).

 * Process monitor now restarts apache processes.
-* Implemented a "Reveal Facet Item" action in Business Rules.
+* Implemented a "Reveal Facet Item" action in [!DNL Business Rules].
 * On the [!DNL Adjust Ranking Weights] page, you now have the ability to adjust the **[!UICONTROL Rule & Relevancy Balance]** setting in 1% increments.

   See [Adjusting the weight associated with ranking rules](../c-about-rules-menu/c-about-ranking-rules.md#task_3CB6FC92A66F4D99874A42D55825DB64).